MustafaWaheed91/Deep-Learning-on-MNIST-Data---Comparing-Different-NN-Architechures-/README.md

-# Deep Learning on MNIST Data  Comparing Different NN Architechures
+# Deep Learning on MNIST Data  Comparing Different NN Architechures ###by Mustafa Waheed
 This repository contains 3 files which train and test 3 Deep Neural Networks on the famous MNIST data set.

 ![Data Set from TensorFlows library](mnist_data.png)